betrayal bible verses about backstabbing

 The Bible has much to say about treachery and betrayal.
 From the beginning of time, God has warned us against these actions and provided guidance on how to handle them.
 In the Old Testament, there are several examples of treachery and betrayal.
 The most famous is the story of Judas Iscariot, who betrayed Jesus by delivering him over to the chief priests for 30 pieces of silver.
 This act of treachery was so great that it is still remembered by Christians today.

-See also bible verses about being joyful
+See also bible verses about babies in the womb

 In addition to Judas’ betrayal, there are other incidents throughout the Old Testament where treachery and betrayal are discussed.
 For example, in Genesis 3:1-5, we see Adam and Eve’s treacherous act of disobeying God’s commands when they ate the forbidden fruit.
 This was an act of betrayal against their Creator and it resulted in consequences for all of humanity.